Photos by Darcy Holdorf

 And others really should have checked the exact meaning of the English version of their company name.

-Miss Zhang, the owner of this poodle with amazing balls named Yoyo, said that dogs such as him provide important respite from the grind of working in Shanghai.
+Miss Zhang, the owner of this poodle with amazing balls named Yoyo, said that dogs like this one provide important respite from the grind of working in Shanghai.

-There was so much dog love on display, it was touching.
-But Holly had said that, beyond the glittery costumes, neglect is still a huge problem in Shanghai.
+The dog love on display was touching, but Holly had told me that beyond the glittery costumes, neglect is still a huge problem in Shanghai.

 “A lot of Chinese people don’t really think about it when they get a pet,” she said.
-“It is a lot easier to get a dog now compared to before… a lot of pregnant women abandon cats and dogs, they think they don’t have time for them.
+“It is a lot easier to get a dog now compared with before… A lot of pregnant women abandon cats and dogs; they think they don’t have time for them.
 There is a generation of Chinese here who are spoiled.
 They don’t consider anything.
-They want it, they get it, they don’t consider the dog.”
+They want it; they get it.
+They don’t consider the dog.”

-It seems as if these dogs, with their dresses and prams and doting "parents", are the lucky ones surfing a wave of obsession that surely makes Shanghai one of the most dog-deep cities in the world?
+I asked Holly if these dogs, with their dresses and strollers and doting "parents," are the lucky ones, surfing a wave of obsession that surely makes Shanghai one of the most dog-deep cities in the world.

-“Haha, no, Shanghai is not the city that loves dogs most,” Holly had laughed earlier.
+“Haha, no. Shanghai is not the place that loves dogs most,” Holly laughed.
 “You should go to Japan…”